kevin-albert/awkserver/Readme.md

 - `notFound()` returns a 404
 - `badRequest()` returns a 400
 - `redirect(location)` sends a redirect
+- `addRoute(method, endpoint, callback)` when `endpoint` is called with the given method, then `callback()` is invoked with no parameters.
+Only one callback function per method/endpoint pair.

 All routing functions are in `src/core.awk`